-The amount you will be covered for is the highest amount outstanding that was paid within the payment terms + Maximum Extension Period (MEP) and within the Justification Period specified in your Policy.
+The amount you will be covered for is the highest amount outstanding that was paid within the payment terms + Maximum Extension Period (MEP) and within the Justification Period specified in your Policy, capped at the value of your Discretionary Limit.
 See your Policy for the MEP applicable to your customer's country.